-A superior student originally accepted to the master's program and who has demonstrated potential to conduct Ph.D. level research may petition to bypass the M.S degree and proceed directly toward the doctorate.
+A superior student originally accepted to the master's program and who has demonstrated potential to conduct Ph.D. level research may petition to bypass the M.S. degree and proceed directly toward the doctorate.
 A petition should be submitted to the Academic Status and Degrees Committee (AS&DC), with the following elements:

-- 1. Completion of the core course requirements for the M.S. degree (MSCI 501, MSCI 501L, MSCI 502, MSCI 502L, MSCI 504). - A student must be in good academic standing (cumulative GPA of B or better with no core course grade lower than B-).
+- 1. Completion of the SMS core course requirements for the M.S. degree - 2.
+A student must be in good academic standing (cumulative GPA of B or better with no core course grade lower than B-).
 There will be no exceptions to this requirement. - 3.
 Submission of a CV and 1-2 page statement by the student describing the student's achievements and demonstrated potential to conduct independent research. - 4.
 Submission of a 1-2 page statement by the student's advisor describing the student's achievements and demonstrated potential to conduct independent research. - 5.
 Recommendation by the student's Advisory Committee to bypass the Master's degree. - 6.
-Formal acceptance of a Ph.D. prospectus by the student's committee. - 7.
-Successful completion of the qualifying exam at the Ph.D. level.
+Successful completion of the written Comprehensive Examination. - 7.
+Formal acceptance of a Ph.D. prospectus by the student's committee. - 8.
+Successful completion of the Qualifying Exam at the Ph.D. level.

 Evidence of scholarly potential in the form of independent research, professional presentations, submitted or accepted manuscripts and research proposals will strengthen a student's petition for the bypass.
 The AS&DC will recommend to the Dean of Graduate Studies whether or not permission to bypass should be granted.
-Appeals of an adverse decision of the Academic Status and Degrees Committee may be made in accordance with the procedures set forth in the Bylaws of the School of Marine Science.
+Appeals of an adverse decision of the Academic Status and Degrees Committee may be made to the Dean of Graduate Studies.
 It is important that a student submit the bypass form in a timely fashion; typically, no later than the start of the third year.
 In order to apply the doctoral program milestones equitably, the AS&DC will determine an "effective completion date" of the doctoral program, which normally will be designated as 72 months from date of matriculating at SMS/VIMS.